workos/workos-kotlin/README.md

 and share feedback with us before these features reach the stable phase.
 To install a Beta version, please follow the Installation steps above using the Beta release version.

-> Note There can be breaking changes between beta versions.
+> Note: there can be breaking changes between beta versions.
 Therefore, we recommend pinning the package version to a
 > specific version.
 This way you can install the same version each time without breaking changes unless you are
 > intentionally looking for the latest Beta version.